matortheeternal/mxpf/README.md

 MXPF is comprised a suite of functions that do the work of finding the records you want to patch, identifying/creating a patch file, and copying records to the patch.
 Where you would normally have to learn to do all of these steps yourself, with MXPF you can accomplish everything you need with a few simple functions.

 # Dependencies
+* [mteFunctions](https://github.com/matortheeternal/TES5EditScripts/blob/master/trunk/Edit%20Scripts/mteFunctions.pas): Utility and helper functions for xEdit scripting.
+Comes packaged with mxpf.
-* mteFunctions: Comes packaged with mxpf.
-Updates available on [GitHub](https://github.com/matortheeternal/TES5EditScripts/blob/master/trunk/Edit%20Scripts/mteFunctions.pas).
+* [jvTest](https://github.com/matortheeternal/jvTest): jvInterpreter testing framework.
+Comes packaged with mxpf.
 * xEdit: Download from [Nexus Mods](http://www.nexusmods.com/skyrim/mods/25859), or [GitHub](https://github.com/TES5Edit/TES5Edit)
 * Bethesda game: xEdit supports [Skyrim](http://store.steampowered.com/app/72850),
 [Oblivion](http://store.steampowered.com/app/22330),